SebastianDixon/BayesianNN_Y3/README.md

 # BayesianNN_Y3
-Bayesian Neural Network regression on California Housing Dataset using MCMC
+Bayesian Neural Network regression on California Housing Dataset using MCMC and Variational Approximation